hashicorp/packer/website/source/partials/builders/_boot-command.html.md

     for the UI to update before typing more.

 -   `<waitXX>` - Add an arbitrary pause before sending any additional keys.
-The format of `XX` is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as `300ms`, `-1.5h` or `2h45m`.
+The format of `XX` is a sequence of positive decimal numbers, each with optional fraction and a unit suffix, such as `300ms`, `1.5h` or `2h45m`.
     Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.
 For example `<wait10m>` or `<wait1m20s>`